 - open Command Prompt cu Administrator privileges (Menu WinX or Start Screen)

-- then type the following command line in the Command Prompt and hit Enter
+- then type the following command line in Command Prompt and give Enter

 - and type the following commands in the order shown: